kelvinsanchez15/100-days-of-code/log.md

 ### Day 46: August 09, 2020

-**Today's Progress**: I finished the last of the projects and got the APIs and Microservices certification from FreeCodeCamp.
+**Today's Progress**: I finished the last project and got the APIs and Microservices certification from FreeCodeCamp.

 **Thoughts:** These projects were my first contact with the Back End and they taught me a lot about it.